Skip to contents

 Approach to removing the gravitational signal component

-The table above indicates the approach used to separate the gravitation component.
-There are two approaches:
+The table with the metrics overview above indicates the approach used to separate the gravitation component from the acceleration signal.
+There are two approaches to design the metrics:

 • Magnitude, where the metric makes an assumption about the magnitude of the gravitational acceleration component.